vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. In Visual Studio Code, open the **HubToAdtFunction.cs** file.

-1. To review the member variables for the function, locate the `// INSERT member variables below here` comment and review the code below it:
+1. To review the member variables for the function, locate the `//Your Digital Twins URL is stored in an application setting in Azure Functions` comment and review the code below it:

     ```csharp
     //Your Digital Twins URL is stored in an application setting in Azure Functions.